vilkris4/dynamic-plasma-ideas/dynamic_plasma_formulas.md

 * $B_p$: The total base plasma committed to the previous momentum

 * $B_t$: The total base plasma target of a momentum.
-This is the target amount of base plasma to be committed to a momentum (constant: 2,100,000)
+This is the target amount of base plasma to be committed to a momentum (constant: 2,100,000 plasma)

 * $c$: The plasma base price change denominator (constant: 8)